Grsmto/simplebar/README.md

 ##4.
 How it works

-For the most part TrackpadScrollEmulator uses the browser's native scrolling functionality, but replaces the conventional scrollbar with a custom CSS-styled scrollbar.
+For the most part Trackpad Scroll Emulator uses the browser's native scrolling functionality, but replaces the conventional scrollbar with a custom CSS-styled scrollbar.
 The plugin listens for scroll events and redraws the custom scrollbar accordingly.

 Key to this technique is hiding the native browser scrollbar.
 In modern browsers (i.e. WebKit) this is achieved simply by giving the scrollbar a width/height of zero using the `::webkit-scrollbar` and `::scrollbar`pseudo selectors.
 In other browsers the scrollable element is made slightly wider/taller than its containing element, effectively hiding the scrollbar from view.

 ##5.
 Limitations

-TrackpadScrollEmulator can currently handle vertical or horizontal scrollbars, but not both simultaneously.
+Trackpad Scroll Emulator can currently handle vertical or horizontal scrollbars, but not both simultaneously.

 ##6.
 Credits